dotnet/vscode-csharp/debugger-launchjson.md

 # Configurating VS Code's debugging behavior

 ## PreLaunchTask
 The `preLaunchTask` field runs the associated taskName in tasks.json before debugging your program.
-You can get the default build prelaunch task by executing the command `Tasks: Configure Tasks Runner` from the VS Code command pallet.
+You can get the default build prelaunch task by executing the command `Tasks: Configure Tasks Runner` from the VS Code command palette.

 This will create a task that runs `dotnet build`.
 You can read more about tasks at [https://code.visualstudio.com/docs/editor/tasks](https://code.visualstudio.com/docs/editor/tasks).